Emergence of the $\pi(1300)$ Resonance from Lattice QCD

-\emph{Acknowledgments}--- HY is grateful to Y.~Chen for helpful discussions.
-HY acknowledges support from NSFC under Grant No.~124B2096.
-HY, CL, and LL acknowledge support from NSFC under Grant No.~12293060, No,~12293061, No,~12293063, No.~12175279, and No,~11935017.
-The work of MM was further funded through the Heisenberg Programme by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 532635001.
-This project was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) as part of the CRC 1639 NuMeriQS – project no. 511713970 and by the MKW NRW under the funding code NW21-024-A. The work of UGM was supported in part by the CAS President’s International Fellowship Initiative (PIFI) (Grant No. 2025PD0022).
-The work of MD and YF is supported by the National Science Foundation under Grant No. PHY-2310036.
+\emph{Acknowledgments}--- H.~Y. is grateful to Y.~Chen and Z.~Zhang for helpful discussions.
+H.~Y. and M.~M. thank C.~Culver for helpful discussions.
+H.~Y. acknowledges support from NSFC under Grant No.~124B2096.
+H.~Y., C.~L., and L.~L. acknowledge support from NSFC under Grants No.~12293060, No.~12293061, No.~12293063, No.~12175279, and No.~11935017.
+The work of M.~M. was further funded through the Heisenberg Programme by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)---No.~532635001.
+This project was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) as part of the CRC 1639 NuMeriQS---Project No.~511713970 and by the MKW NRW under the funding code No.~NW21-024-A. The work of U.-G.~M. was supported in part by the CAS President's International Fellowship Initiative (PIFI) (Grant No.~2025PD0022).
+The work of M.~D. and Y.~F. is supported by the National Science Foundation under Grant No.~PHY-2310036.
 The gauge configurations are generated on the HPC Cluster of ITP-CAS, the Southern Nuclear Science Computing Center (SNSC), the Siyuan-1 cluster supported by the Center for High Performance Computing at Shanghai Jiao Tong University, and the Dongjiang Yuan Intelligent Computing Center.
-Software \verb|QUDA|~\cite{Clark:2009wm, Babich:2011np, Clark:2016rdz} is used to solve the perambulators, as performed in Ref.~\cite{Yan:2024yuq, Yan:2023gvq}.
 Part of the simulations were performed on the High-performance Computing Platform of Peking University and the Southern Nuclear Science Computing Center (SNSC).